U.S. sees China launch as test of anti-satellite muscle - source

 Most scientific suborbital launches are at most 1,500 km (940 miles) or so, McDowell added.
 The 1976 launch was Gravity Probe A, when NASA and McDowell's institute worked together to launch an atomic clock to 10,280 km (6,425 miles).

-U.S. military space officials are taking steps to improve the resilience of national security satellites in orbit, the defence official said.
-These include using new wave forms to make it more difficult for adversaries to jam signals from space, putting U.S. sensors on commercial satellites and using terrestrial high-frequency communications.
+U.S. military space officials are taking steps to improve the resilience of national security satellites in orbit, the defense official said.
+These include using new wave forms to make it more difficult for adversaries to jam signals from space, putting U.S. sensors on commercial satellites and using terrestrial high frequency communications.

 Last week, the Pentagon released an 83-page report on Chinese military developments that highlighted China's increasing space capabilities and said Beijing was pursuing a variety of activities aimed at preventing its adversaries from using space-based assets during a crisis.